Yasmani Grandal Preview, Player Props: White Sox vs. Padres

-Saturday, Yasmani Grandal and the Chicago White Sox face the San Diego Padres and Michael Wacha, with the first pitch at 7:10 PM ET.
+Yasmani Grandal -- with a slugging percentage of .227 in his past 10 games (including zero homers) -- will be in action for the Chicago White Sox against the San Diego Padres, with Pedro Avila on the hill, on October 1 at 3:10 PM ET.

-He returns to action for the first time since September 18, when he went 1-for-4 against the Nationals.
+He had a hitless performance in his previous game (0-for-2) against the Padres.

 Sportsbook Promo Codes